pranoyr/multi-label-classification/README.md

 3. PIL

 ### Dataset
- Download the dataset and put it in the root directory. https://github.com/bearpaw/clothing-co-parsing
+ Download the dataset and put it in the root directory.
+Rename the folder as "dataset". https://github.com/bearpaw/clothing-co-parsing

 ### Training